KnugiHK/WhatsApp-Chat-Exporter/README.md

 wtsexporter -a
 ```
 #### Enriching Contact from vCard
-Usually, the default WhatsApp contact database extracted from your phone will contains the contact names and the exporter will use it to map your chats.
-However, some reported cases showed that the database could has never been populated.
-In this case, you can export your contacts to a vCard file from your phone or a cloud provider like Google Contacts.
+The default WhatsApp contact database typically contained contact names extracted from your phone, which the exporter used to map your chats.
+However, in some reported cases, the database may have never been populated.
+In such case, you can export your contacts to a vCard file from your phone or a cloud provider like Google Contacts.
 Then, install the necessary dependency and run the following command from the shell:
 ```sh
 pip install whatsapp-chat-exporter["vcards"]
 wtsexporter -a --enrich-from-vcard contacts.vcf --default-country-code 852